rongstat/meta-visualization/README.md

 The method is based on the paper:

-Ma, R., Sun, E., and Zou, J. (2022) A Spectral Method for Assessing and Combining Multiple Data Visualizations.
+Ma, R., Sun, E., and Zou, J. (2023) A Spectral Method for Assessing and Combining Multiple Data Visualizations.
+Nature Communications

 # Content